chirag-Orangeapp/RNFirebaseAuth/src/IosGuide.md

 ## Google authentication with firebase

-1. Follow the setup guide of firebase for firebase setup.
+1. Follow the setup guide of [Firebase](https://console.firebase.google.com/) for firebase setup.

 2. Add URL schemes in Info.plist file in Xcode
     ```